 Pella, IA 50219

-Cody Baethke is in his first season as an assistant football coach at Central College.
+Cody Baethke is in his second season as an assistant football coach at Central College.

 A native of Williamsburg and 2010 Central graduate, Baethke was a four-time letterwinner for the Dutch football team and was named second-team all-conference defensive back in 2009.
 He is second on the school leaderboard with 26 career pass breakups.
 Central won three Iowa Conference championships and posted a 46-9 overall record during his career.

 Baethke served as an assistant coach at the University of Wis.-Eau Claire in 2012, where he coached outside linebackers and was the video director.

 Jeff Bollard is in his 29th season as an assistant football coach at Central, working with the receivers.

 A native of Pocahontas and a 1989 Central graduate, Bollard is an IT manaager at Precision Pulley and Idler (PPI) in Pella.
 He is also a pilot with commercial and instructor ratings.
 Bollard and his wife Betty have a son and a daughter.